shadowwalker0222/covidtracker/README.md

-# Vue Covid-19 Tracker
+# Covid 19 tracker

-Displays the new/total cases and deaths globaly as well as per country
+An easy way to view the covid cases globally and in your country

-## API
+## Live demo

-This project uses the [covid19api.com](https://covid19api.com/) by [Kyle Redelinghuys](https://twitter.com/ksredelinghuys)

-## Vue 3 Syntax

-The code has been changed to use Vue 3 syntax.
-Check the initial commit for the original tutorial code, which should work for Vue 2 & 3
+TO view the demo visit [Covid-tracker](covid-tracking19.netlify.app)

 ### Setup